 Helping young people with their head space

 Headspace Strathpine opened in December 2020 which means our region is now home to five headspace centres – with others located at Caboolture, Nundah, Redcliffe and Taringa.
 Each centre is run by a local consortium of service providers, funded through Brisbane North PHN.
-A fifth headspace centre in Strathpine is due to open in December 2020.

-During 2019/20, these headspace centres provided individual counselling, therapy and group programs for 4,522 young people across the region.
-This year also saw additional funding allocated to headspace centres to deliver an enhanced service model, providing support that is more intensive to young people with complex mental health difficulties.
+During 2020/21, these headspace centres provided individual counselling, therapy and group programs for 3,999 young people across the region.

 A clinical model, attached to a drop-in youth service

-Our region is home to a wide variety of services for people seeking support with alcohol and other drugs – ranging from residential rehabilitation and withdrawal programs through to brief therapy counselling and other talk-based therapies.
+Our region is home to a wide variety of services for people seeking support with alcohol and other drugs – ranging from residential rehabilitation and withdrawal programs through to low-intensity counselling and other talk-based therapies.

 Brisbane Youth Service (BYS) offers a range of services for young people from its Fortitude Valley hub.
 It provides young people with housing services, emergency relief, health care, counselling, advocacy and support.
 Brisbane North PHN funds BYS’s alcohol and other drug use program.

-The Queensland Aboriginal and Islander Alcohol and Drug Dependence Service (QAIAS) is primarily a residential rehab that’s home to around 28 people at a time, all on their own treatment journey, and all committed to abstinence for the duration of their stay.
+The Queensland Aboriginal and Islander Alcohol and Drug Dependence Service (QAIAS) is primarily a residential rehab that can support about 28 people at a time, all on their own treatment journey, and all committed to abstinence for the duration of their stay.
 QAIAS also offers outreach services to vulnerable people experiencing problematic substance use and mental health concerns.

 Brisbane North PHN provides funding for a mental health nurse and GP to connect QAIAS clients with primary healthcare and undertake outreach to those who might not otherwise access services.

-During 2019/20, these practitioners supported 1,729 Aboriginal and Torres Strait Islander peoples, and an additional 26 non-indigenous people.
+During 2020/21, these practitioners supported 55 Aboriginal and Torres Strait Islander peoples, and an additional 26 non-indigenous people.

-We provide funding that allows Lives Lived Well to offer frontline services at Deception Bay, Caboolture, Redcliffe and Strathpine – through individual counselling, group programs, withdrawal support, outreach, non-residential rehabilitation, and wrap-around mental health support.
+The PHN provides funding that allows Lives Lived Well to offer frontline services at Deception Bay, Caboolture, Redcliffe and Strathpine – through individual counselling, group programs, withdrawal support, outreach, non-residential rehabilitation and wrap-around mental health support.

 Queensland Injectors Health Network (QuIHN) is a statewide program that offers a full range of health services in our region, including a needle and syringe program, peer education and information, medical services with on-site GPs, on-site counselling, group work and health outreach services.

-During 2019/20 via their harm minimisation framework, QuIHN provided 4,974 sessions to people in our region.
+During 2020/21 via their harm reduction framework, QuIHN provided services to 532 people in our region.

-Brisbane North PHN is one of the 12 trial sites around the country taking part in the trial, with work in the region targeted towards Aboriginal and Torres Strait Islander people, LGBTIQ+ people and men aged 24-54 years of age.
+Brisbane North PHN was one of the 12 trial sites around the country to take part in the trial, with initiatives targeted towards Aboriginal and Torres Strait Islander people, people identifying as LGBTIQ+ and young to middle aged men.

 The PHN’s dedicated suicide prevention campaign, Reasons to Stay, has continued to rollout over the last year with regular promotion of the campaign videos on social media.

-The accompanying website provides information about accessing face-to-face services or telephone support in the North Brisbane and Moreton Bay region and is regularly updated to ensure communities are provided with current information to support them during the COVID-19 pandemic.
+The accompanying website, www.reasonstostay.com.au, provides information about accessing face-to-face services or telephone support in the North Brisbane and Moreton Bay region and is regularly updated to ensure communities are provided with current information to support them during the COVID-19 pandemic.

-Over 130 practices in the region now have Redicase GP Integrator installed and 53 per cent of all Brisbane MIND referrals between January and June 2020 were eReferrals.
+Over 140 practices in the region now have Redicase GP Integrator installed and 52 per cent of all Brisbane MIND referrals were eReferrals.